 Digital Object Identifier (DOI)

 Nielsen, Martin Krarup; Scare, Jessica; Gravatte, Holli Sullivan; Bellaw, Jennifer Lynn; Prado, Julio C.; and Reinemeyer, Craig Robert, "Changes in Serum Strongylus vulgaris-Specific Antibody Concentrations in Response to Anthelmintic Treatment of Experimentally Infected Foals" (2015).
-Gluck Equine Research Center Faculty Publications.
+Maxwell H. Gluck Equine Research Center Faculty Publications.
 6.